home-assistant/home-assistant.io/source/_integrations/roborock.markdown

 ## Dyad entities

-Roborock wet/dry vacuums currently expose some entities through an MQTT connection - it is currently cloud dependent.
+Roborock wet/dry vacuums currently expose some entities through a MQTT connection - it is currently cloud dependent.

 ### Sensor